Orphenadrine

-Orphenadrine (sold under many brand names) is an anticholinergic drug of the ethanolamine antihistamine class; it is closely related to diphenhydramine.
+Orphenadrine is an anticholinergic drug of the ethanolamine antihistamine class; it is closely related to diphenhydramine.
 It is a muscle relaxant that is used to treat muscle pain and to help with motor control in Parkinson's disease, but has largely been superseded by newer drugs.
-This substance is considered a dirty drug due to its multiple mechanism of action in different pathways.
+It is considered a dirty drug due to its multiple mechanisms of action in different pathways.
 It was discovered and developed in the 1940s.

-Medical use
+Medical uses

 Orphenadrine is a skeletal muscle relaxant.
 It is used to relieve pain caused by muscle injuries such as strains and sprains, in combination with rest and physical therapy.
 A 2004 review found fair evidence that orphenadrine is effective for acute back or neck pain, but found insufficient evidence to establish the relative efficacy of the drug in relation to other drugs in the study.

 Orphenadrine and other muscle relaxants are sometimes used to treat pain arising from rheumatoid arthritis but there is no evidence they are effective for that purpose.

-A 2003 Cochrane Review of the use of anticholinergic drugs to improve motor function in Parkinson's disease found that as a class, the drugs are useful for that purpose; it identified one single-site randomised, cross-over study of orphenadrine vs placebo.
+In 2003, a Cochrane Review of the use of anticholinergic drugs to improve motor function in Parkinson's disease found that as a class, the drugs are useful for that purpose; it identified one single-site randomised, cross-over study of orphenadrine vs placebo.
 Although orphenadrine and other anticholinergics have largely been superseded by other drugs; they have a use in alleviating motor function symptoms, and appear to help about 20% of people with Parkinson's.

 Side effects

 Orphenadrine has the side effects of the other common antihistamines in large part.
 Stimulation is somewhat more common than with other related antihistamines, and is especially common in the elderly.
 Common side effects include dry mouth, dizziness, drowsiness, constipation, urine retention, blurred vision, and headache.
 Its use in Parkinson's is especially limited by these factors.

-People with glaucoma, digestive problems such as peptic ulcers or bowel obstruction, or sphincter relaxation disorders, or with enlarged prostate, bladder problems, or myasthenia gravis, should not take this drug.
+Orphenadrine is contraindicated in patients with glaucoma, myasthenia gravis, sphincter relaxation disorders, digestive problems such as peptic ulcers, bowel obstruction, or with enlarged prostate, bladder disorders; that is, they should not consume this drug.

 Continuous and/or cumulative use of anticholinergic medications, including first-generation antihistamines, is associated with higher risk of cognitive decline and dementia in older people.

 Pharmacology

-Orphenadrine is known to have this pharmacology:
+Orphenadrine is known to have these pharmacological properties: